jendabenda/fingermatch/readme.md

 ## Fingerprints
-Function fingerprints are based on control flow traces allowing to match the same function with shuffled basic block, different register allocation or instruction scheduling.
+Function fingerprints are based on control flow traces allowing to match the same function with shuffled basic block starts, different register allocation or instruction scheduling.
 Fingerprints of data, types and comments are also matched.
 In addition matching considers whole reference graph, so it has high chance to pinpoint correct names.
 Matching is tuned to have low false positive matches.